-Take action: Try out different forms of CTA copy and A/B test which one converts most.
+Take action: Try out different forms of CTA copy and A/B test to see which one converts most.
+You can try a GIF, a dynamic QR code, and more.
 You can also test your images and see if a smiling person works for your audience.
 As for directional cues, use images and design to point your audience to the CTA button.

 Sometimes you’ve got to let the numbers do the talking.
 FreshBooks grabs your attention with statistics like, “Save $7,000/year on accounting costs.”
 The average person would be happy to add $7k back into their pocket.

 They also take a similar approach as Shopify and state how many business owners use FreshBooks—a whopping 24+ million.
 If over 20 million businesses are using FreshBooks AND it can save you thousands of dollars, why not try it for free?

 Finally, do you see the small print under the CTA button, where it says “No credit card required.
 Cancel anytime.”?
 This incentive is gold!
 The most annoying part about trials is forgetting to cancel and then getting charged.
 FreshBooks gets rid of this pain point in six words.